danjwilko/danjwilko/README.md

 ### About Me

-I'm transitioning from a hands-on technical background into a career in **development** and **cybersecurity**.
+I'm transitioning from a hands-on technical background into a career in the tech sector, with my main focus on development and cybersecurity.
 Over the past few years, I’ve studied and developed skills across:

 - Algorithms, data structures, and object-oriented programming (Python, Java)
 - Web development (HTML, CSS, JavaScript, React, Svelte, Tailwind CSS)